Back to Blink Guides

 Symptoms

-- Camera says off but you never turned it off
+• Camera says 'off' but you never turned it off

-- Camera worked this morning but busy now
+• Camera worked earlier, busy now

-- Motion alerts stopped and camera shows busy
+• Motion alerts stopped and camera shows busy

 Recognize these?
 Here's what usually causes it.